Chew on this: I may receive a small commission for affiliate links, but all products I “dig up” are ones I paw-thentically love!

 Even sealed grout will probably need to be cleaned with an enzymatic cleaner.
 Remember, just because you don’t notice any odor doesn’t mean your cat can’t still smell it.
 Simple Solution Hard Floor Pet Stain and Odor Remover works for tile as well as wood floors.
 And the direct spray setting is an easy way to target those grout lines.

-Cat Pee Smell on Carpet
+How to Get Rid of Cat Pee Smell on Carpet

 If your cat pees on your carpet, the first thing you’ll want to do is soak up as much of the urine as possible.
 Use a clean cloth and blot until you’ve absorbed most of it.
 Make sure you put some pressure on the cloth, especially if your carpet is thick and plush.
 You might even want to step on the cloth to give it a little extra push.